When to Euthanize a Dog With Cancer

 Emotional and Behavioral Signs to Euthanize Dogs With Cancer

-Your dog’s behavior and your emotional preparedness may also help you decide the right time to euthanize your dog with cancer.
+Your dog’s behavior and your emotional preparedness may also help you decide the right time to euthanize dogs with cancer.

 Have you exhausted every way to improve your pet’s well-being, and there seems to be no light at the end of the tunnel?

-Consider euthanasia for your dog with cancer if their quality of life isn’t getting better.
+Consider euthanasia for dogs with cancer if their health isn’t getting better.
 Some dogs may also struggle to keep up with treatments, including surgical removal of tumors, amputation, or radiation therapy.
 If chemotherapy doesn’t seem to lean toward remission, it may be best to consider euthanasia.

-The deep emotional bond between pets and humans can sometimes hinder you from making the tough decisions around end-of-life plans for your pet.
+The deep emotional bond between pets and humans can sometimes hinder you from making tough decisions about your pet’s health

 A memoir as a remembrance of pet